 When you’ve got a thorough hiring process in place and the best recruitment practices at your disposal, you feel like nothing can stop you from successfully recruiting talent.

-So why does it sometimes feel like you’re behind before the process even begins?
+So why does it feel like you’re behind before the process even begins?
 Why are you missing out on quality candidates before they even make it to the funnel?
 It’s often the simplest changes that can make all the difference.

 Reason #1: You aren’t connecting with your hiring managers regularly

-Establish regular check-ins with hiring managers to get a sense of the company’s hiring needs.
-It’s important to know if there have been any changes in criteria for certain roles or company priorities.
+Establish regular check-ins with recruiters and hiring managers to get a sense of the company’s hiring needs.
+Learn about any changes in criteria for certain roles or company priorities.

 Soham Mehta, the founder of Interview Kickstart, which helps coach developers on interview preparation and job search, spent the bulk of his earlier career as a software engineer at startups and established companies such as eBay and Box.

 Mehta recalls that throughout his career as a developer, “The tech stack never really mattered, at any of the companies I worked for.
 The people you work with are really what’s important.
 The companies that I chose to join are where I could gel the most with the team.
 When you’re surrounded by good people, you definitely learn, grow, and develop your skills.”

 Mehta’s observations about the importance of team coincide with what developers told us in our 2019 survey—which ranks working with “smart people/team” in the top three of desired attributes in their next job.

 One of the interesting insights we found in our 2020 survey is that developers tend to be lifelong learners.
 In fact, a whopping 59% of developers rank “learning new skills” as the most important form of professional growth.